 The first step in going from “just walking” is to notice the natural relationship between the two actions.
 Where the steps fall, in relation to where inhale and exhale happen.

 From here, our experience can be shaped by being aware of the patterns we may already be making.
 Thinking in approximations — do we inhale with one, two steps or three?
 Exhale with two, three or more?

 Many experience, for example, that our exhale is consistently longer than our inhale.

 We teach that when we consciously experience the simple movement of walking with our inhale and exhale, as a integrated relationship — we are brought powerfully Home to the Body.
 To the joys of being alive.
 While we engage with this practice of walking and breathing, we can become more awake and can feel Life as a Joyous Dance.
 A place where freedom and creativity flourish.

 We can also use the practice to look deeply within ourselves.
 We can have useful insights.
 We can transform difficult emotions such as fear and anger.
 We can build inner strength and resiliency.
 We can grow and nurture Peace within.
 We can heal.

 The simple, rhythmic form we teach is not rigid, but in itself flexible and fluid.
 With lots of opportunity for improvisation.

 We propose that taking two steps could be understood and felt as the simplest of holistic walking movement.
 Two steps makes one full, natural movement forward.
 One step, the movement of only one foot, gets us only half-way to the next place.
 Perhaps, two stepping is how we first learned to walk.

-Beyond these two forms, the 2 form core is quite alive in any length of outbreath.
+Beyond these two forms we described, the 2 form core is quite alive in any length of outbreath.
 The out-breath as six, eight and more steps could be felt as a series of stacked two’s.
 Counting out-breath steps drops away, as we return with ease to the same leading foot, with our next in-breath of two steps.
 The result is that we are always walking even numbers.